vacp2p/rfc/content/docs/rfcs/56/README.md

 ## Backups

-The peer MAY back up their chat history by periodically sending their chat history encrypted with their own public key.
+The peer MAY back up their local settings, by encrypting it with their public key, and sending it to a given content topic.
+The peer MAY then rely on this backup to restore their local settings, in case of a data loss.
 This feature relies on [13/WAKU2-STORE](/spec/13/) for storing and retrieving messages.

 ## Clock